UniekLee/Blog/content/posts/2014-02-16-the-night-god-cancelled-church.md

 - Church
 ---

 Every Sunday evening we have our evening campus at Highway Church.
-It's usually a small gathering, but definitely one of my favourites, just like every other Highway gathering.
-I particularly enjoy the intimacy and the repeat message from a Sunday morning - it gives me a chance to really listen more deeply into the message.
+It's usually a small gathering, but definitely one of my favourites, just like every other Highway gathering.<!--more--> I particularly enjoy the intimacy and the repeat message from a Sunday morning - it gives me a chance to really listen more deeply into the message.

 But tonight, that didn't happen.
 God cancelled church.